wercker/DEPRECATED-box-rvm/README.md

 to keep using a old version you can lock the version on a box, but we __strongly__ recommend upgrading to a newer version.

-If a Ruby version has `deprecated` next to it, than that version will be removed next time a new Ruby version gets released.
+If a Ruby version has `deprecated` next to it, then that version will be removed next time a new Ruby version gets released.

 To switch the Ruby version specify a Ruby version accoring to the following